Part 2 – Listening to Dolby Atmos

 When using software to prevent phase errors and adjust frequency reproduction (such as Sonarworks), you need to set the program as your sound card, not the physical sound card.

-Atmos on Apple Music
+Listen to Dolby Atmos on Apple Music

-When listening to Dolby Atmos on Apple Music, two things need to be done first:
+If you want to listen to Dolby Atmos on Apple Music, two things need to be done first:

 - Subscribe to Apple Music